 - The chance of very bad and sometimes deadly breathing problems may be greater when your child first starts this drug or anytime the dose is raised.
 Talk with your child’s doctor.

 - This drug has an opioid drug in it.
-The use of opioid drugs along with a benzodiazepine drug or other drugs that may make your child drowsy or slow your child’s actions has led to very bad side effects.
-Side effects that have happened include slowed or trouble breathing and deaths.
-Benzodiazepine drugs include drugs like alprazolam, diazepam, and lorazepam.
-Benzodiazepine drugs are used to treat many health problems like anxiety, trouble sleeping, or seizures.
-Talk with the doctor.
+Severe side effects have happened when opioid drugs were used with benzodiazepines or other drugs that may make your child drowsy or slow your child’s actions.
+This includes slow or troubled breathing and death.
+Benzodiazepines include drugs like alprazolam, diazepam, and lorazepam.
+Benzodiazepines may be used to treat many health problems like anxiety, trouble sleeping, or seizures.
+If you have questions, talk with your child’s doctor.

 - Many other drugs interact with this drug.
 These drugs can raise the chance of side effects as well as very bad and sometimes deadly breathing problems.
 Talk with the doctor and pharmacist to make sure that it is safe for your child to use this drug with all of his/her other drugs.